lumin-org/framework/docs/api/lifecycle.md

 # Lifecycle

-Implements a lifecycle API, that will use methods from controllers that already exist.
+Implements a lifecycle API, that will use methods from providers that already exist.

 ## Properties